plus3network/FE-Job-Application/README.md

 1. Fork this repository
 2. Create a directory named ``public`` with 3 subdirectories for your CSS, JavaScript and images.
 3. Create an HTML document and name it ``index.html`` at the root of the ``public`` directory.
-You can name your css, less and JavaScript files whatever you want as long as they are located in the directories you created in step 2.
+You can name your CSS, Less and JavaScript files whatever you want as long as they are located in the directories you created in step 2.
 4. Create a 1 page web site base on ``mockup.png`` with interactions.
 5. When you've completed the task send a pull request.